• Skip to primary navigation

 I lived in Atlanta for almost 8 years, so, to me, Summer is synonymous with “Peach Season”.

-The heat is turned up outside and I am immediately imagining all the peach pies, peach cobbler, peach ice cream, and peach salads.
+The heat is turned up outside and I am immediately imagining all the peach pie, peach cobbler, peach ice cream, and peach salads.
+I also love blackberries and there is nothing better than a blackberry buckle or a mixed berry pie recipe to liven up even the most jaded palette.

 I’ve strayed a bit from the Peach Motherland, but Jersey peaches are a close second.
 Since moving to NYC, I have loved going to Union Square Farmers Market and loading up on bushels of peak-season peaches.